yakupbaser/mail_service/README.md

 docker-compose -up --build
 ```

-sometimes kafka causes trouble.
+sometimes kafka and postgres causes trouble.
 So stop the kafka and turn it back on.
-then run worker on any pc
+then run worker on any pc. make sure postgres is running.
+If it doesn't work, try starting it again.

 If the worker and mailsucker are on the same network,
 there is no need to pass kafka_host as a parameter.